 Permanently Eliminated Flight Change Fees.
 For Good

-Many people in the rich world are wondering when they next will be able to go on a foreign holiday.
-And while the answer to that remains unclear, what is absolutely certain is that travel in the post pandemic world will be different.
-So, what will the key changes look like and for do they mean for luxury holiday makers, business travelers and those mixing business and pleasure thanks to growing acceptability of remote working.
+Many people in the rich world are wondering when the next will be able to go on a foreign holiday.
+And while the answer to that remains unclear, what is certain is that travel in the post-pandemic world will be different.
+So, what will the key changes look like, and for do they mean for luxury holidaymakers, business travelers, and those mixing business and pleasure thanks to the growing acceptability of remote working?

 The pandemic has changed how many people think about travel and their relationship with their working lives.

 The devastation to international travel caused by COVID-19 is like nothing seen before.
-Before the pandemic the numbers of international tourists have been rising fairly steadily during the past 30 years.
-But the last year number of people travelling dropped to levels last seen in 1980-s.
+Before the pandemic, the numbers of international tourists have been rising fairly steadily during the past 30 years.
+But the last year number of people traveling dropped to levels last seen in 1980-s.
 And business and luxury air travels are sectors suffering most.

 The Cost of Business Class.
 Seats Will Rise

-The prospects for recovery of long-haul flights look particularly grim because long-haul carriers rely on business fares to subsidise the cheap seats at the back of the plane.
+The prospects for recovery of long-haul flights look particularly grim because long-haul carriers rely on business fares to subsidize the cheap seats at the back of the plane.

-And the pandemic has hit corporate trip hard as 89% of firms had cancelled most or all international business travel.
-Most analysts agree the up to 25% of work trip could be gone for good, which is bad news for legacy airlines.
+And the pandemic has hit corporate trips hard as 89% of firms had canceled most or all international business travel.
+Most analysts agree the up to 25% of work trips could be gone for good, which is bad news for legacy airlines.

 Business air travel is a really important sector, particularly for the long haul airlines, because it is really the driver of their profitability, the driver of the financial viability of the routes.
-So, fares on the long haul flights look set to rise as fewer people will be able to afford them.
+So, fares on long-haul flights look set to rise as fewer people will be able to afford them.

 Major travel agents predict that planes and beaches in Europe could be busy as soon as this summer 2021.
 But the emergence of the new variants of COVID-19 means travel in Europe and other parts of the world is currently getting harder, not easier thanks to restrictions such as quarantines and border closures.

-City of Amsterdam became the first municipality in the world to publish a City Doughnut to attract a better class of tourists.
-Machu Picchu in Peru are introducing new visitor limits.
+The city of Amsterdam became the first municipality in the world to publish a City Doughnut to attract a better class of tourists.
+Machu Picchu in Peru is introducing new visitor limits.
 And Barcelona has run a campaign to encourage people to venture away from the old city.

 The sustainability agenda is another one that has been accelerated, urging travelers to be more responsible and make sure that the impact of the trip is benefitting more the community.